Frequently Asked Questions

-What Are the Hours and Locations for Volunteering?
+What Are the Hours & Locations for Volunteering?

 Most volunteers give an average of 3 to 4 hours per week; some give more.
 Most volunteer work takes place during the day Monday through Friday.
 There are a very limited number of evening and weekend positions available.
 You may be working in one of our hospitals or office buildings on the Center City Campus.